KrisMatthew08/FinderAI/README.md

 - Replace the placeholder search logic in `app/main.py` with the approach specified in the project proposal (embedding model, retrieval, ranking, etc.).
 - Add configuration (API keys, model choices) via environment variables.
 - If needed, add a frontend and wire it to these endpoints.
+- Choose between the Python FastAPI image endpoints or the Node.js service (or run both on different ports).

+## Node.js Image Service (alternative)

+If you prefer the Node/Express implementation from [sk-Jahangeer/media-upload-node-mongo](https://github.com/sk-Jahangeer/media-upload-node-mongo), see `node-server/README.md` for setup and usage.
+It offers the same GridFS-based upload/retrieve/delete but in a separate Node process.

 ## License